world-of-algorithms/world-of-algorithms.github.io/_pages/faq.md

 At any point during the course, please feel free to reach out to us for any questions/concerns/queries you may have.

+#### Can I audit the class?

+Yes, we are open to anyone who wants to audit the class.
+If you want to audit, please reach out to us at `shyagarwal@ucdavis.edu`.

 #### How can I get help and clarification on course content or assignments?

 Email, office hours, and piazza would be effective ways.